Estimated reading time: 5 minutes

 Take Care of Your Employees

 If you have one or more employees, you must pay them any final wages and compensation owed.
-You must also make final federal tax deposits and report employment taxes.
+You must also make final federal tax deposits to the IRS and report employment taxes.
 You must also provide a Form W-2, Wage and Tax Statement, to each of your employees for the calendar year in which you pay them their final wages.

 Lastly, if you provide a pension or benefit plan for your employees, see how to Terminate a Retirement Plan.
 If you provide Health Savings Accounts or similar programs for your employees, see About Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans.